Languages 5741

 - Five-twelfths 39871

-Five-twelfths of the students in the class learn English, a third learn German, a sixth learn French, and two students learn Russian.
+Five-twelfths of the students in the class learn English, a third learn German, a sixth learn French, and two students learn Spanish.
 How many students are in the class, and how many languages are they learning?

 - English-German 6443